 Those who are really valuable to bereaved friends and relatives know that they are in it for the long haul.

 Don’t expect the person to ever to get over the death of someone close – in time the pain becomes less overwhelming but there are still going to be times which are difficult years or decades later.

 Anniversaries, birthdays and holidays can be particularly painful for many people, and remembering and offering support at these times can be very comforting.

 7. Be prepared to be in the wrong

 However hard you try to be a good friend, there are times when you might say the ‘wrong’ thing, or upset someone.
 Many times you probably didn’t say anything wrong, but it was just not what they wanted to hear.
 It’s their grief that upsets them not you.

 There is not set timeline for grief, and we now know there are no set stages or phases of grief.
 However if after some months someone remains unable to cope with every day life, or find any pleasure in things they might have once enjoyed, they may need extra help.
-You could pass on details of Cruse, or suggest they contact their GP.
+Encourage them to call the Cruse Helpline, use our chat service or search for their local branch.